LukePappa/Ourism/text.md

-The essence of existence is Divine Love.
-Your purpose is to surrender yourself utterly and completely to it.
+Your purpose is to surrender yourself utterly and completely to God, the eternal, omnipotent, omnipresent, omnibenevolent, and omniscient ground of existence, who is Divine Love.

-Existence can be thought of as comprising spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
-Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
-To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-deepening surrender to Divine Love.